NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Skylight Areas**

-The amount of window area on the unit's front/back/left/right roofs.
+The amount of skylight area on the unit's front/back/left/right roofs.
 Use a comma-separated list like '50, 0, 0, 0'.

 - **Name:** ``geometry_skylight_areas``
 - **Type:** ``String``